zhaohuanqdcn/SURW/README.md

 ## Dependencies

-The library requires a recent version of Linux on an x86 CPU.
+The library is tested on a recent version of Linux on an x86 CPU.

 To install Docker, Python and E9Path on Ubuntu, run
 ```